 Address Lack of Motivation

 We know that a lack of motivation could be a factor in middle performers not reaching star performance level.
-Depending on the situation, there are a few approaches to consider.
+Depending on the situation, there are a few approaches for motivating middle performers.
 Here are a few potential disconnects, and suggestions to address them:

 Unclear Goals: Without a clear path for how performance is measured, a sales rep might lack the drive to excel.
 Provide objectives that are challenging but attainable, and a roadmap for reaching those goals.